vmware-archive/AndroidIntelliJStarter/README.md

 Choose Java SDK 1.6

-Choose your Android SDK.
+Select the build target Android SDK.
 If you don't see it there you will need to install it via the Android SDK and AVD Manager.
 See above.

+Attache source

+Do the same for Robolectric: 2.3.3

 ### Setting AndroidIntelliJStarter's SDK
 Now you need to set the app's SDK.